Offer Google Play Private Channel apps

 To get publishing access, a domain administrator must register for a Google Play Developer Console account at https://play.google.com/apps/publish.
 We recommend that administrators create dedicated role accounts for publishing apps to the Private Channel, so the domain can retain access to published apps in case an employee leaves the organization.
 Learn how to publish apps using a Private Channel.

-Note: There is a $25 registration fee for the Google Play Developer Console.
+Note: There is a $25 USD one-time registration fee for the Google Play Developer Console.

 Download apps from the Private Channel

-Once the Google Apps administrator grants users access to the Private Channel, they can download apps from the Private Channel using the Google Play Store app on their devices.
+Once the G Suite administrator grants users access to the Private Channel, they can download apps from the Private Channel using the Google Play Store app on their devices.
 To access the channel, they need to go to Play Store > Apps > Categories > [your organization's name] on their Android device.

 Will this feature allow me to publish internal apps to my users' BlackBerry devices, iPhones, and Windows Phones?

 No, the Private Channel is only available for Android apps on Android devices.